 • Hilary Kennedy, State Network senior associate, coordinates the dissemination of State Network technical assistance and resources.
 She is the state liaison to Colorado and New York.
 Hilary works on the State Coverage Initiatives program to help state policy makers expand health coverage in their states.
 She also staffed the State Quality Improvement Institute (a collaboration between AcademyHealth and The Commonwealth Fund), which offered technical assistance to a small group of states who have made substantial commitments to quality improvement.
 Prior to joining AcademyHealth, Ms. Kennedy worked as a researcher at the Center for Science in the Public Interest, where she focused on various issues related to nutrition policy and labeling regulations.
 Ms. Kennedy received a Master of Science in Public Policy from the London School of Economics and Political Science, and a Master of Public Administration from George Mason University.
 She earned a B.A. in government from the University of Virginia.

-• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives.
+• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives, and coordinates technical assistance as a state liaison to Alabama.
 She provides logistical and substantive support to the State Network and its coordination of technical assistance.
 Prior to joining the State Network, she served as an AmeriCorps Member at Primary Care Providers for a Healthy Feliciana, a network of six Federally Qualified Health Centers in Southeast Louisiana.
 Rebecca received her Bachelor of Science degree in public health from Temple University.

-• Brian Shott, State Network research assistant, is based at the Woodrow Wilson School.
+• Brian Shott, State Network research assistant, is based at the Woodrow Wilson School, and serves as a state liaison by coordinating the technical assistance needs of Virginia.
 Prior to joining State Network in February 2014, Brian worked as a Legislative Aide for New Jersey State Senate President Steve Sweeney.
 He also previously served as an Intern in the office of New Jersey State Senator Joseph Vitale, Chairman of the Senate Health, Human Services, and Senior Citizens Committee.
 Brian received his Master of Arts degree in political science from Temple University, and he earned his Bachelor of Arts degree in political science from Rutgers University.